 The combination of the eLearning, instructional material published on the Plant Export Operations Manual and facilitated training will develop your understanding of your role and responsibilities as an AO when performing this job function.

 After completing the eLearning and facilitated training, you are required to demonstrate your competency to a PEA, through an assessment.

-Refer to the HAS3001 Candidate Advice for more detailed information about the assessment competencies and requirements.
+Refer to the HAS3001 Competency and Assessment Requirements document for more detailed information about the assessment and competency requirements for this document.

 If you have difficulty accessing these files, please visit web accessibility.